When your sewing machine keeps jamming while stitching, common reasons are feed dog, bobbin thread & presser foot. Read the article for detail.

 1. Skipping Of Stitches Causes Machine Jamming

-This happens when you are using inappropriate needle type.
-Needles are of unlimited types and design to meet the variety of fabrics.
+This happens when you are using an inappropriate needle type.
+Needles are of unlimited types and designs to meet the variety of fabrics.
 If the fabric you are stitching is knitted, it’s better to use a ballpoint needle.

 On the other hand, if the fabric is woven then use a sharp needle to avoid jamming issues.
 Another reason that keeps the process jammed is when your needle is bent.